 Extreme high tides occur a few times per year during new and/or full moon.
 These perigean spring tides—also known as king tides—are astronomical in origin: they depend on the locations of Earth, Moon, and Sun.
 These higher-than-average high tides occur when the Moon's regular orbit brings it to its closest distance to Earth (called perigee), and the Sun, Earth, and Moon align (resulting in a new or full moon).
 The combined gravitational force of the Moon and Sun on Earth's ocean results in the higher-than-usual tide level.
 Looking ahead on local tide tables to know when perigean spring tides will occur, and raising public awareness of potential flooding, is a step toward resilience.

-A NOAA Technical Report1 documents that nuisance flooding now occurs with high tides in many locations due to climate-related sea level rise, land subsidence, and the loss of natural barriers.
-Eight of the top 10 U.S. cities that have seen an increase in “nuisance flooding” are on the East Coast.
+A 2014 NOAA Technical Report3 documented that high-tide flooding now occurs in many locations due to climate-related sea level rise, land subsidence, and the loss of natural barriers.
+Eight of the top 10 U.S. cities that have seen an increase in high-tide flooding are on the East Coast.
 Annapolis and Baltimore, Maryland, lead the list with an increase in number of flood days of more than 920 percent since 1960.
 Port Isabel, Texas, along the Gulf coast, showed an increase of 547 percent, and nuisance flood days in San Francisco, California, increased 364 percent.

 |"Nuisance level": Meters above mean higher high water mark||Average nuisance flood days, 1957–1963||Average nuisance flood days, 2007–2013||Percent Increase|